Krista Day-Gloe, LCSW

 Teaching, Speaking & Thought Leadership

 In addition to her clinical work, Krista is a sought-after educator, consultant, and speaker.
-Her teaching focuses on body-led mental health, emphasizing how physiology, nervous system regulation, hormonal rhythms, and chronic health stress influence mood, behavior, and emotional resilience across the lifespan.
-She is especially known for her work at the intersection of eating disorders and chronic health conditions, approaching all diagnoses through a bottom-up, nervous-system-informed lens.
+Her teaching focuses on body-led mental health, emphasizing how physiology, nervous system regulation, hormonal rhythms, chronic illness, autoimmune disease, chronic pain, and other long-term health conditions can influence mood, behavior, and emotional resilience across the lifespan.
+She is especially known for her work at the intersection of eating disorders and chronic health conditions, helping individuals and professionals understand these challenges through a bottom-up, nervous-system-informed lens.

 Krista’s workshops, trainings, and presentations support clinicians, interdisciplinary teams, and community audiences in understanding anxiety, depression, irritability, burnout, and restrictive patterns as meaningful physiological responses rather than personal failures.
 Her teaching bridges research and clinical insight with accessible, practical language—helping complex science become usable, human, and applicable in everyday life.